• Skip to main content

 • ×

-Popcorn balls recipe with marshmallows are the quintessential fall and Halloween dessert.
-Super fun, ooey-gooey treat to make with kids!
-Add candy for an extra bit of fun.
+This popcorn balls recipe with marshmallows is the quintessential fall and Halloween treat.
+These easy popcorn balls are the perfect treat to make with kids!
+Add candy or food coloring for an extra bit of fun.

 Hands pulling a popcorn apart showing stretchy melted marshmallows.